ibm-cloud-docs/assistant/entities.md

 Finally, you can add multiple responses to your dialog tree with wording that differs based on the `@product` value that is detected in the user's request.

+To learn more about how to create entities, watch the following 2-minute video.

-<iframe class="embed-responsive-item" id="youtubeplayer" title="Working with entities" type="text/html" width="640" height="390" src="https://www.youtube.com/embed/o-uhdw6bIyI" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>
+<iframe class="embed-responsive-item" id="youtubeplayer" title="Working with entities" type="text/html" width="640" height="390" src="https://www.youtube.com/embed/SKEKWEqM4LE" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>

 ## Entity evaluation overview
 {: #entities-described}